Panasonic FZ300 Comparison Review

 The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) is a fixed lens compact camera that was announced in July 2015 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 12 megapixel.

-The Panasonic FZ300 has a Camera Elo of 2425.
-This rating puts the FZ300 among the top 20 percent of all superzoom compact cameras.
+Is the Panasonic FZ300 a good camera?
+The FZ300 has a Camera Elo of 2262.
+This rating puts the FZ300 among the top 30 percent of all superzoom compact cameras.
 In terms of its sensor size category (small sensor cameras), the FZ300 ranks among the top 10 percent.
-Based on its within category standings, the camera earns a 5-star performance rating.
+Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Fixed lens compact camera|